syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 'Converts the PowerPoint Presentation into PDF document

-Dim pdfdocument As PdfDocument = PresentationToPdfConverter.Convert(presentationDocument)
+Dim pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(presentationDocument)

 'Saves the PDF document